salidamaharjan/portfolio-challenge-2/README.md

 * When click on the image of work section, will direct to the deployed application page.

 ### The page will look as follows in the medium and small screen as it reaches certain break point.
+* Used media query to add break out point.
+* Used flex-box property(flex-direction to column) to stack the header logo and navigation vertically.
+* Similarly, the the flex-box property was used on the about me section as well.
+Small Screen for width 576px or less.

+* For work section grid property was used

 Medium Screen for width 768px or less
 ![Medium Screen](assets/images/medium.png)

-Small Screen for width 576px or less.
+* The flex-box property(flex-direction to column) was used Contact Me section.
 ![Small Screen](assets/images/small.png)

 ### All the feature remains same for every screen type.